FAQ

 -

-What is wrong if the same SCSI device is reported for all SCSI IDs?
+What is wrong when the same SCSI device is reported for all SCSI IDs?

 -